SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 When a consumer of a non-persistent subscription has their connection interrupted, upon reconnection they will start receiving notifications from the most recent message of the subscription, missing all other notifications that occurred during the connection outage.
-This will be the case for all such temporarily disconnected consumers, even if other consumers of the same non-persistent subscription are still receiving older messages that occurred while it was not connected.
+This is the case for all such temporarily disconnected consumers, even if other consumers of the same non-persistent subscription are still receiving older messages that occurred while it was not connected.

 {{< c8y-admon-info >}}
-If you create both a persistent and a non-persistent subscription with the same **subscription** field, they are *separate*, independent subscriptions, backed by separate topics.
+If you create both a persistent and a non-persistent subscription with the same **subscription** field, they are separate, independent subscriptions, backed by separate topics.

 When creating a token for a non-persistent subscription topic, to access notifications from the correct topic, the token's **nonPersistent** field must be set to `true`.